dalsuum/simon-web/REDADME.md

 #simon-web

-This is sample project for web template shadowing stye!
+This is sample web template of shadowing stye!
+My first week challange of CSS and HTML usage.
+Background - Gradient
+Main content
+- Background-Image
+- Shadowing box

-This tamplate is not intended to use public
+>This tamplate is not intended to use public.

 Instruction for User -
-1.Download form github
+Download form github
 ```
 git pull https://github.com/dalsuum/simon-web.git
 ```